 Qualified students who wish to challenge a course offered on campus may apply to take a proficiency examination.
 Forms for this purpose are available at the Records Office.
-A proficiency exam is given to evaluate learning from significant life experiences, not to measure textbook cramming skills.
+A proficiency exam is given to evaluate learning from significant life experiences, not to measure textbook cramming skills, and is not available for all courses.
 (If a CLEP exam exists for the subject in which the student desires a proficiency exam then the CLEP exam must be used.)
 Students must be currently enrolled to be eligible to take a proficiency exam.
 The University will grant credit on the following basis: